TomaszWaszczyk/public-tinkering/README.md

 I share my technical learning publicly to deepen my understanding, help others, and connect with the community.
 Public learning invites feedback, collaboration, and faster growth for everyone involved.

+### httpOnly

+An HttpOnly cookie is a type of cookie in web applications that includes the HttpOnly attribute, which restricts access to the cookie from client-side scripts such as JavaScript.
+This security feature is crucial for protecting sensitive information—like session tokens or authentication credentials—stored in cookies from attacks such as Cross-Site Scripting (XSS).

 ## Unmount

 ```